• Soup@lemmy.world

 edit-2

 We should have started building sanctuary cities a decade ago.
 Unfortunately the wealthy in the world are choosing a Noah’s Ark model for climate change because they delusionally think they will survive this.
 So yeah, billions will die because that’s what leadership has wanted.
 They don’t want them to move to better areas.
-They want “God” to kill them.
+They straight up want “God” to kill them.

 • theneverfox@pawb.social